ec-europa/toolkit/docs/guide/building-assets.rst

 Overview
 --------

-Toolkit provides a way to build theme assets with Gulp.js, Grunt.js, or/and Europa Component Library (ECL).
+Toolkit provides a way to build theme assets with Europa Component Library (ECL) and/or Gulp.js.

-By default, a config file is included and as well some npm packages in order to:
+By default, a config file is included as well as some npm packages in order to:

 * Look for Scss files and convert them into Css
 * Minify Css and Js